adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Is there anything to drink here?" she asked.

 "Yes; I’ve a milk pump and a water pump," he said.

 "I guess I’ll try them both," said Dorothy.

-1 **Mr. Over** — Мр. Кекс

-2 **nabisco** — бисквит

-3 **Mr. Muffin** — Мр. Маффин

 Just then Dorothy heard a dreadful scream and turned hastily around.
 The people were crowding around Toto and throwing at him everything they had.
 Dorothy ran up and inquired what the matter was.

-"The horrid beast has eaten three of our dear Crumpets!" cried a rye loafer, indignantly, "and is now devouring a **Salt-rising Biscuit**1!"
+"The horrid beast has eaten three of our dear Crumpets!" cried a rye loafer, indignantly, "and is now devouring a **Salt-rising Biscuit** (Солёный Бисквит)!"

-"And your hen pecked out the eyes of a **Raisin Bunn**2 — one of our best citizens!" shouted a bread pudding.
+"And your hen pecked out the eyes of a **Raisin Bunn** (Изюмная Булка) — one of our best citizens!" shouted a bread pudding.

 "What’s that!
 What’s that?" wailed Mr. Cinnamon Bunn.
 "Oh, what a misfortune — what a terrible misfortune!
 You must leave at once!"